bsubercaseaux/PackingChromaticTacas/README.md

 ## Required software

-1. `Python 3.10.0`
+1. `Python 3.10.0` (our code should work as well on slightly older versions of Python3, but this is the only one that has been tested).
 2. Python libraries specified in the `requirements.txt` file.
 (Run `pip3 install -r requirements.txt`).
-3. CaDiCaL.
+3. `CaDiCaL` (or any other solve capable of generating DRAT unsatisfiability proofs).
 4. `ppr2drat`, which shall be obtained from [https://github.com/marijnheule/ppr2drat](https://github.com/marijnheule/ppr2drat).

+_Note 1_: the code and instructions presented here have only been tested in macOS (and indirectly on Linux).
+We do not foresee any obvious issues with running it on Windows.
+If you have tested this and it worked for you, let us know!

 ## Instructions

 Throughout these instructions, we show how to generate the different instances for $D_6$ with $11$ colors as a running example, while also showcasing the impact of the different optimizations.
+For context, it took Ekstein et al. 120 days of computation to show that $\chi_\rho(\mathbb{Z}^2) \geq 12$, and by simply following this instructions one can prove this same result in around 35 seconds on a personal computer!

 ###  **1. Direct Encoding**